Grants, Fellowships & Scholarships: Art

 Award: Year-long rent-free non-living studio space

-Eligibility: U.S. Citizen, permanent resident or visa holder; 21 years or older; professional artist
+Eligibility: U.S. Citizen, permanent resident or visa holder; 21 years or older; professional artist; must not be enrolled in a degree program

-The SGAA actively works for the betterment of the craft of stained glass and architectural art glass through various programs.
+The SGAA actively works to improve the craft of stained glass and architectural art glass through various programs.

 Award: $600 - $1,000 USD; depending on scholarship